MecSim/MecSimCalc-docs/docs/maps/example-1.md

 ### Get the data

-First, get the geospatial data to visual.
-Either read in a file, create a Panda's `DataFrame`, or create a new `GeoDataFrame`.
+First, get the geospatial data to visualize.
+You can either read in a file, create a Panda's `DataFrame`, or create a `GeoDataFrame`.
 In this example, we will use the user input `inputs['dataset']` to select a GeoPanda's and then read it in as a file.

 ```python
 path_to_data = geopandas.datasets.get_path(inputs['dataset'])